 Meeting With Your Advisor

-All Northern Michigan University students are encouraged to meet regularly with their advisers.
-Freshmen are required to meet with advisers before registering for the next semester's courses.
-Along with providing guidance on course selection, advisers are an invaluable resource to students in that they usually know who to contact to get questions answered and problems solved.
+All Northern Michigan University students are encouraged to meet regularly with their advisors.
+Freshmen are required to meet with advisors before registering for the next semester's courses.
+Along with providing guidance on course selection, advisors are an invaluable resource to students in that they usually know who to contact to get questions answered and problems solved.

-Make an appointment with your adviser well in advance of registration.
+Make an appointment with your advisor well in advance of registration.
 Also, take care of any holds (adviser, financial, medical, etc.) as soon as you can.
 You will not be allowed to register until the holds are lifted.
-If you don't know who your adviser is, you can access that information at MyNMU.edu under the Students Information – Academic Information menu.
+If you don't know who your advisor is, you can access that information at Mynmu.nmu.edu under the Students Information – Academic Information menu.

 See below for information on when biology courses are typically offered, tips for taking full advantage of advising, and additional resources for success.